department-of-veterans-affairs/vets-website/content/pages/healthcare/index.md

 ---

 <p class="va-introtext">
 With VA health care, you’re covered for regular checkups with your primary care provider and appointments with specialists (like cardiologists, gynecologists, and mental health providers).
 You also gain access to Veterans health care services like home health and geriatric (elder) care, medical equipment, prosthetics, and prescriptions.
+Find out how to apply for and manage the health care benefits you've earned.
 </p>

 <h3 class="highlight">Page Content</h3>